KateWenqiZhu/KateWenqiZhu.github.io/_news/announcement_43.md

 related_posts: false
 ---

-Zhu Mind / Master Mind was conditionally approved for the **HKSTP Ideation Programme** (Ideation ID: 2026-3220), with full approval subject to due diligence.
+Congrats!
+Zhu Mind / Master Mind was conditionally approved for the **HKSTP Programme**.